Gotland County: Administration

 Gotland is the only Swedish county that is not administered by a county council.
 Instead, the municipality is tasked with the responsibilities of a county, including public health care and public transport.

 The main aims of the County Administrative Board are to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests and promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government agency headed by a Governor.

 Mats Löfving is the regional police chief for both Stockholm and Gotland Counties.

 Politics

 During a trial period the County Council provisions for Gotland has been evolved to provisions for a Regional Council, meaning that it has assumed certain tasks from the County Administrative Board.
 Similar provisions are applicable to the counties of Västra Götaland and Skåne during the trial period.

 Governors

 Localities in order of size

 The five most populous localities of Gotland County in 2010:

 Foreign background

-SCB have collected statistics on backgrounds of residents since 2002.
+Statistics Sweden have collected statistics on backgrounds of residents since 2002.
 These tables consist of all who have two foreign-born parents or are born abroad themselves.
 The chart lists election years and the last year on record alone.